 - Repairs: We change damaged aluminum and vinyl planks, fill hairline cracks in stucco and repair dents on doors and siding.
 The more repairs there are, the longer it takes us to prepare the job for the revamp.

-- Caulking: We always replace caulking when revamping your home to not only match your new paint color, but to ensure proper adhesion of our coating.
+- Caulking: We always replace caulking when revamping your home to not only match your new paint colour, but to ensure proper adhesion of our coating.
 As a rule of thumb, old caulking takes much longer to remove.

 - Number of Colours: Are we going with a two-tone colour revamp?
 This option is really popular and looks amazing, but we have to double mask.
-This means we spray on the first color, give it time to cure and then re-mask to be able to spray the second color.
+This means we spray on the first colour, give it time to cure and then re-mask to be able to spray the second colour.
 Given that masking is the longest part of the job, this again affects the price of a job.

 - Size: This one might seem like the most obvious, but it’s surprisingly not the most impactful factor for calculating a price for a project, which is why we try not to provide prices over the phone based on square-footage alone.
 A large surface with little masking will be much cheaper per square foot then a small surface with lots of masking.
 If you watch us paint your home from start to finish, you’ll see that masking and unmasking (and not the actual spraying) is the longest part of the job.